top of page

 were updated by adding

--a precision spirit level indicator vial on the horizontal pole,
+-a spirit level indicator vial on the horizontal pole,

 - slope angle grades on the vertical pole,